densmoreb1/Juice-Shop/3stars.md

 - jim@juice-sh.op
 - Samuel

+## Upload Size
+- capture a file upload
+- replace the stuff with a larger file

+## Upload Type
+- capture a file upload
+- change file extension to jpg
+- also another place to jpeg
+- replace the stuff with jpeg binary

 ## API Only XSS
 - login as admin
 - capture with burp to find the request to an api with the bearer token